The Internet: write your own Web pages

 Felix U. (1998) Virtual language learning: finding the gems amongst the pebbles, Melbourne: Language Australia.

 Felix U. (2001) Beyond Babel: language learning online, Melbourne: Language Australia.
-Now distributed by CAE Press, Australia: http://www.caepress.edu.au.
 Reviewed at: http://www.camsoftpartners.co.uk/FelixReview.htm

 Felix U. (2003) (ed.)
 Language learning online: towards best practice, Lisse: Swets & Zeitlinger.